digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

 In addition to the Ledger API, each participant node also exposes an *Admin API*.
 The Admin API allows the administrator (that is, you) to:

-- manage the participant node's connections to domains
+- manage the participant node's connections to sync domains
 - add or remove parties to be hosted at the participant node
 - upload new Daml archives
 - configure the operational data of the participant, such as cryptographic keys
 - run diagnostic commands

-The domain node exposes a *Public API* that is used by participant nodes to communicate with the synchronization domain.
+The sync domain node exposes a *Public API* that is used by participant nodes to communicate with the sync domain.
 This must be accessible from where the participant nodes are hosted.

-Similar to the participant node, a domain node also exposes an Admin API for administration services.
+Similar to the participant node, a sync domain node also exposes an Admin API for administration services.
-You can use these to manage keys, set domain parameters and enable or disable participant nodes within a domain, for example.
+You can use these to manage keys, set sync domain parameters, and enable or disable participant nodes within a sync domain, for example.
-The console provides access to the Admin APIs of the configured participants and domains.
+The console provides access to the Admin APIs of the configured participants and sync domains.

 .. note:: Canton's Admin APIs must not be confused with the ``admin`` package of the Ledger API.
    The ``admin`` package of the Ledger API provides services for managing parties and packages on *any Daml participant.*
-   Canton's Admin APIs allows you to administrate *Canton-based nodes.* Both the ``participant`` and the ``domain`` nodes expose an Admin API with partially overlapping functionality.
+   Canton's Admin APIs allows you to administrate *Canton-based nodes.* Both the ``participant`` and the sync ``domain`` nodes expose an Admin API with partially overlapping functionality.

-Furthermore, participant and domain nodes communicate with each other through the Public API.
-The participants do not communicate with each other directly, but are free to connect to as many domains as they desire.
+Furthermore, participant and syn domain nodes communicate with each other through the Public API.
+The participants do not communicate with each other directly, but are free to connect to as many sync domains as they desire.

 As you can see, nothing in the configuration specifies that our ``participant1`` and ``participant2`` should connect to ``mydomain``.
 Canton connections are not statically configured -- they are added dynamically.
-So first, let's connect the participants to the domain.
+So first, let's connect the participants to the sync domain.

 .. _connecting-the-nodes:

 Connecting The Nodes
 --------------------

-Using the console we can run commands on each of the configured (participant or domain) nodes.
+Using the console we can run commands on each of the configured (participant or sync domain) nodes.
 As such, we can check the health of a node using the `health.status` command:

 .. snippet:: getting_started